sydneysegal/final/README.md

 ### #8: How did the total number of vaccine exemptions for California kindergarten students change from the 2013-2014 to 2015-2016 school years?
 1. Use the [StudentData](/StudentData3.xlsx) dataset
-2. Copy the pivot table created for question #7 above
+2. Copy the pivot table created for question #7 above to continue analysis about percent change in total vaccine exemption
     1. Keep "year" in the "Rows" section of the pivot table settings, organized in "ascending order"
     2. Keep "year" to the "Filters" section of the pivot table settings but select *2013* and 2015
     3. Add "n" and "Exempted Sum" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
-3. Keep the "Percent Change" row below the pivot table (from question #7 above)
+3. Keep the "Percent Change" row below the pivot table (also from question #7 above)
     1. With the formula already entered from the previous question (#7), the percent change should automatically change
         1. Make sure that the formula reads =(NEW-OLD)/OLD so that the number of exemptions in 2013 is subtracted from those in 2015 and all divided by the number of exemptions in 2013
             Ex. =(C3-C2)/C2
-4. **_From 2013 to 2016, the total number of vaccine exemptions decreased by 21.38%_**
+4. **_From the 2013-2014 to the 2015-2016 school year, the total number of vaccine exemptions decreased by 21.38%_**
     1. ![Percent change in the number of vaccine exemptions from the 2013-2014 to the 2015-2016 school year,'screenshot of Google Sheets spreadsheet with total number of exemptions from 2013 to 2016'](/ExemptChange.png)

 ### #9: From the 2013-2014 to 2015-2016 school year, what percentage of kindergartners in each county had vaccine exemptions?
 What was the percentage breakdown in each county between personal belief exemptions (PBEs) vs. permanent medical exemptions (PMEs)?
 1. Use the [StudentData](/StudentData3.xlsx) dataset
-2. Create a pivot table from the *entire* dataset
+2. Create a pivot table from the *entire* dataset to summarize vaccine exemption numbers by county
     1. Add "COUNTY" to the "Rows" section of the pivot table settings, organized in "ascending order"
     2. Add "year" to the "Filters" section of the pivot table settings and only select 2013, 2014, and 2015
     3. Add "Exempted Sum" and "n" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
-3. Copy the values/non-heading cells into a new sheet
+3. Copy the values/non-heading cells into a new sheet to do more non-pivot table analysis
     1. Write the titles for the old headers in the new sheet ("County," "Exempted Sum," "n")
 4. Create a new column called "Percent Exempt 2013-16" in the new sheet
     1. In the first cell of the new column, divide the "Exempted Sum" by the "n" in that first row to find the percent of total kindergarten students in the first county who have a vaccine exemption